apache/druid/docs/querying/multi-value-dimensions.md

 {"timestamp": "2011-01-14T00:00:00.000Z", "label": "row4", "tags": []}
 ```

-## Overview
+## Ingestion

+### Native batch and streaming ingestion
-When using [native ingestion](../ingestion/native-batch.md), the Druid web console data loader can detect multi-value dimensions and configure the `dimensionsSpec` accordingly.
+When using native [batch](../ingestion/native-batch.md) or streaming ingestion such as with [Apache Kafka](../development/extensions-core/kafka-ingestion.md), the Druid web console data loader can detect multi-value dimensions and configure the `dimensionsSpec` accordingly.

 For TSV or CSV data, you can specify the multi-value delimiters using the `listDelimiter` field in the `inputFormat`.
 JSON data must be formatted as a JSON array to be ingested as a multi-value dimension.
 JSON data does not require `inputFormat` configuration.